WayneLambert/portfolio/README.md

 - The use of Django Crispy Forms makes the forms secure from cross-site attacks.
 The formatting of the forms are also consistent and improve upon Django's standard forms
 - There are views by all posts, by author, by category and blog post detail views
 - Search engine to help people navigate their way around the blog
-- Contents page allowing people to see the full range of posts on the blog
+- Contents page allowing people to see the full range of posts on the blog.
+The relationship between categories and posts is a many-to-many relationship.
 - A custom 404 page that makes the best out of a bad situation.
 It presents the visitor with the search bar followed by the contents.

 ## The Scrape It!
 Project